St. Miguel of Ecuador: A Passionate Teacher in the Christian Brothers

 Early Miracles

 Firsts are always important because, well, they are first.
-In the first saint of Ecuador, we find a very important and interesting person.
+In the first male saint of Ecuador, we find a very important and interesting person.
 He was a religious who had a passion for teaching and a gift for learning and writing literature.
 Even as he was honored for his gifts, he remained humble and preferred to work in his classrooms in order to serve his students.
 Along the way, he became a national hero and beloved by the people of his beautiful country.
 His name is St. Miguel Febres Cordero Muñoz (1854-1910).

 Then around the age of 5 years old, having yet to walk, Francisco was out in the yard and was looking at a flowering rose bush when he saw a beautiful lady above the rose bush.
 Francisco immediately cried out to his family to come see the beautiful lady.
 Initially, it was in vain that he called his family to come see this amazing sight.
 Surely, his parents thought, that the young boy was simply playing and using his imagination.
 Finally, to humor him, they came and looked at the bush but they saw nothing.